FairCache: Introducing Fairness to ICN Caching - Technical Report: Motivation and System Model

+We use the simple toy caching system described in Figure~\ref{fig:example} as a motivating example.
+Imagine two routers with a cache capacity of one object.
+They each serve a nearby set of users and, consequently, it is desirable that they collaborate to decide which objects should be cached (\eg to avoid storing the same object).
+To decide which object to store, the caches locally inspect the request rates they receive, depicted in Figure~\ref{fig:example} (as a Demand Matrix).
+Intuitively, each cache would wish to selfishly optimise some concept of individual ``utility''.
+For simplicity, we measure their utility as the number of cache hits they get.
+We also allow nodes to redirect requests to the other cache; if a hit is attained there, a utility of 0.5 is given to the node performing the redirect (factored down due to the extra delay, overhead etc.).
+We consider three caching strategies:

+\textit{Case 1: Greedy Strategy}, where each cache locally and selfishly optimises its performance.
+As our comparison baseline, Greedy strategy is a perfect LFU that keeps track of all the objects.
+Cache $1$ chooses to hold $A$ since it is the most popular content of demand $90$, which leads to $U_1 = 90 + \frac{31}{2} = 105.5$.
+Similarly, Cache $2$ caches $B$ which leads to $U_2 = 83 + \frac{5}{2} = 85.5$.
+Therefore, we have the aggregated utility $U_{Total} = U_1 + U_2 = 105.5 + 85.5 = 191$.

-\textit{Case 2: Global strategy} tries to maximize the aggregated utility of the whole system.
-By caching all the objects, the overall cache utilization is improved due to no duplicates in the system, leading to the highest $U_{Total} = 2 \times (3+2+2+1)= 16$.
-However, the performance of cache $2$ drops from $U_2=5$ to $U_2=3$ comparing to the greedy strategy.
-Meanwhile, the outgoing traffic from cache $2$ also increases by 2, which might cause potential congestion problem in the network.
+\textit{Case 2: Global Strategy}, where each cache tries to maximise the aggregated utility $U_{Total}$ of the whole system.
+By caching $C$ and $D$ on Cache $1$ and $2$ respectively, $U_{Total}$ reaches its theoretical maximum, namely $U_{Total} = 126 + 85 = 211$.
+However, if we examine the individual performance and compare them to the Greedy Strategy, we notice that the increase in utility for Cache $1$ results in a utility decrease for Cache $2$.

-\textit{Case 3: Fair strategy} emphasizes the basis of collaboration.
-Comparing to the previous two strategies, the overall utility $U_{Total} = 14$ is between the greedy one and global one.
-Though $U_{Total}$ of a fair strategy is not as high as the global one, we can see the overall system performance is improved and nobody gets worse off because of collaboration.